 Centralizing to the proportion of males post-graduate in these nations, Switzerland was in the first rank with 45%.
 In addition, the US, UK, and Germany ranked second and shared the corresponding rate with 35% in this figure, followed by the most miniscule level with 35% reported in Japan.

-- The pictures below show the process of making clothes from recycled plastic bottles Summarise the information by selecting and reporting the main features and make comparisons where relevant
+- The maps show the village of Pebbleton 20 years ago and now Summarise the information by selecting and reporting the main features and make comparisons where relevant 61

-- The graph below shows a typical American and a Japanese office Summarise the information by selecting and reporting the main features and comparisons where relevant 73
+- The table below shows a survey on the preference of different age groups in a European country on different TV programmes in 2012 Summarize the information by selecting and reporting the main features and make comparisons where relevant